Estate Recovery Rules

 Estate recovery is a program, required by federal law, whereby Medicaid members with qualified assets reimburse the taxpayers for long term care and home and community-based services provided through Medicaid.
 Funds are recovered from the member's estate, after death, for the cost of these services.

 Important: No action to recover assets (including homes or property) will be taken while the member, member's spouse or qualified children are living in the home.
-Estates valued under $25,000 will not be subject to recovery.
+Estates with a gross value of $25,000 or less are exempt from estate recovery.

 Medicaid members who may be affected by estate recovery include:

-- Members of any age who reside in a nursing facility, intermediate care facility for the mentally retarded, or other medical institution.
+- Members of any age who reside in a nursing facility, intermediate care facility for individual with intellectual disabilities, or other medical institution.

 - Members who are age 55 or older and who receive nursing home or home and community-based services.

 Individuals who apply for Medicaid and who may be subject to estate recovery will be advised of this program prior to determination as Medicaid eligible.
 Eligible members or their authorized representative will be asked to sign an acknowledgement form before receipt of Medicaid services.